YarosIshkov2005/YellowPather/README.md

 > `cmd:/`
 > `cmd:/` is the prefix signaling successful command line activation.

-**Commands:** Currently, only 3 commands are available (more are planned in the future).
+**Commands:**A 3 commands are available.
 Let's look at the syntax for each:

 *   `copy "source" to "destination"`
     *   **What it does:** Copies the "source" object to the "destination" folder, where "source" is the path to the object being copied, and "destination" is the path to the target folder.